-On behalf of the Organizing Committee we have the pleasure to invite you to the third edition of the Symposium of Personalized Translation Oncology (Simpozionul de Oncologie Translațională Personalizată) STOP Cancer, which will take place at the Crowne Plaza Hotel, Poligrafiei Str. nr.
+On behalf of the Organizing Committee we have the pleasure to invite you to the third edition of the Symposium of Personalized Translational Oncology (Simpozionul de Oncologie Translațională Personalizată) STOP Cancer, which will take place at the Crowne Plaza Hotel, Poligrafiei Str. nr.
 1., in Bucharest, Romania on May 10th-12th 2019.

-Our intention is on one hand to facilitate the dialogue between Romanian oncology specialists from Romania and diaspora, and on the other hand, to create a Romanian oncology translational research platform for information and ideas exchange between basic science researchers and oncology clinicians with the goal of developing, in the immediate future, research projects of mutual interest.
+Our intention is on one hand to facilitate the dialogue between Romanian oncology specialists and Diaspora, and on the other hand, to create an oncology translational research platform for information and ideas exchange between basic science researchers and oncology clinicians with the goal of developing, in the immediate future, research projects of mutual interest.